7ombie/jsii/docs/untitled.md

 ## Yielding from Generators

-JSII uses yield-statements (which are also valid expressions), just like in JavaScript, except that in JSII, `yield *` is spelled `yield from`:
+JS2 uses yield-statements (which are also valid expressions), just like in JavaScript, except that in JS2, `yield *` is spelled `yield from`:

     yield                           -> yield;
     yield item                      -> yield item;